coderefinery/presentations/2024-RSECon-BYOC.md

      alt="Screenshot of exercise title and questions in collaborative notes" style="width: 100%;" />

-We publish Q&A for each workshop: [Example](https://coderefinery.github.io/2024-03-12-workshop/questions/)

 ---

-# How can learners participate?
+# How can learners participate a workshop?

 .center[
 <img src="img/BYOC.png"